antonbezr/Spotify-QuickTime-Player-Recording/README.md

 Before starting script:
 * Change destination folder path (line xx) to preferred directory.
-* Hijack Spotify within Audio Hijack Pro.
+* Hijack the Spotify session within Audio Hijack Pro.
 * Make sure Spotify is playing from album/playlist with repeat enabled.

 This is what the Audio Hijack Pro application should look like after starting the script: